GI Stasis

 6. Medication: In some cases, your vet may prescribe medications to stimulate gastrointestinal activity.

-7. Address the Underlying Cause: Stasis is generally a symptom of an underlying issue, such as dental disease, infection, liver lobe torsion, etc. Identify and address the root cause to prevent recurrence.
+7. Address the Underlying Cause: Stasis is a symptom of an underlying issue, such as dental disease, infection, liver lobe torsion, heart disease, E. Cuniculi, etc. Identify and address the root cause to prevent recurrence.
 Always request bloodwork and radiographs from your vet to get a proper diagnosis and to rule out obstruction.

 8. Prevention: To prevent future stasis episodes, provide a proper diet, maintain dental health, and create a stress-free environment for your rabbit.